carijung/DH110-22F-Demo/README.md

 <p>&nbsp;</p>

 #### Initial Heuristic Evaluation
-My initial evaluation about this site is that it is very easy to navigate as there were no jargons and the navigation tabs were organized.
-I felt comfortable viewing this website because it expressed minimality confused between which tabs will directly lead me to a page instead of showing a drop down menu, which prompted me to go back and reiterate the process.
+My initial evaluation about this site is that it is very easy to navigate as there were no jargons and the navigation tabs were organized, which helped me easily find what I was looking for.
+I felt comfortable viewing this website because it expressed minimality and limited their color usage.
+However, I was confused between the tabs that would directly lead me to a page instead of showing a drop down menu when clicked and tabs that only showed a drop down menu when clicked.
+Clicking on a tab expecting it to show a drop down menu but instead leading me to a page prompted me to go back and reiterate the process.

 <p>&nbsp;</p>